russau/IncrementSourceConnector/modules.md

 [[departments, employees], [dept_emp, dept_manager], [titles, salaries]]
 ```

-The connector these result to build task configuration that assigns the partition groups to tasks.
+The connector uses these result to build task configuration that assigns the partition groups to tasks.

 ### Can I record my position in the stream of source data?